Antisymmetric Tensor Field and Cheshire Cat Smile of the Local Conformal Symmetry: Conclusions and discussions

 In this first paper, we leave unexplored several aspects of the new theory, that is supposed to be done in future works.
 First of all, it would be interesting to write down the trace anomaly and the corresponding effective action.
 It is especially interesting to consider the ambiguity in the local terms in the anomaly-induced action since this may be relevant for better understanding renormalizability beyond the one-loop order.
 Another obvious problem to solve is the derivation of full divergences, including the contributions of the proper field $B_{\mu\nu}$, as mentioned above.
 After this calculation, one can draw a more definite conclusion about the UV limit in this theory, including the asymptotic freedom.
 At the present stage, we can only claim the asymptotic freedom for a sufficiently large amount of the fermion fields when the fermionic contributions (\ref{RG_g}) should dominate.

-Another interesting aspect is a possible link to the theory of irreducible tensor field $b_{\mu\nu}$ and its action (\ref{FF}).
+One more interesting aspect is a possible link to the theory of irreducible tensor field $b_{\mu\nu}$ and its action (\ref{FF}).
+It is well-known that the free version of the gauge invariant antisymmetric field is equivalent to the scalar theory \cite{OgiPolu67}), but such an equivalence does not hold for the conformal version, which is considered in the present work.
 It might happen that there is a St$\ddot{\rm u}$ckelberg-like procedure linking two kinds of fields.
 Elaborating on this issue may be helpful, in particular, for a better understanding of the relation (\ref{Ren_main}).
-Another potentially interesting aspect of the problem is that, different from the theory (\ref{FF}), the model (\ref{actionB}) may have problems with the negative-energy states, i.e., ghosts.
-In this case we shall meet a new example of the theory which is renormalizable and not unitary, at least at the tree level.
+Another potentially interesting aspect of the problem is that, different from the theory (\ref{FF}), the model (\ref{actionB}) may have problems with the negative-energy states, i.e., ghosts, as discussed in \cite{Avdeev1994}.
+In this case, we shall meet a new example of the theory which is renormalizable and not unitary, at least at the tree level.
 Since this theory looks simpler than, e.g., higher derivative quantum gravity, it may serve as a useful model to explore the issues such as instabilities in the classical solutions and resolution of the problem of ghosts at the quantum level.
+This feature makes the theory of renormalizable antisymmetric field worth investigating.
+Another possible application is to consider this model in the effective approach, where it has various interesting phenomenological applications to particle physics and astrophysics (see, e.g., \cite{Chizhov2017} and further references therein).

 Last, but not least, it would be interesting to explore some applications of the new model (\ref{actionB}) to cosmology and maybe even to particle physics.
 Let us note that the model of an antisymmetric field without gauge invariance has been already applied to inflation in \cite{Aashish2018, Panda2023}.
 Our analysis may be useful in fixing the coefficients of the terms $(\na_\al B_{\mu\nu})^2$ and $(\na_\mu B^{\mu\nu})^2$ and showing the reason to consider other terms in the action, as they are required to provide consistency at the quantum level.